bufbuild/protovalidate-python/README.md

 * A comprehensive RPC quickstart for [Python and gRPC][grpc-python]
 * A [migration guide for protoc-gen-validate][migration-guide] users

-## Additional Languages and Repositories
+## Additional languages and repositories

 Protovalidate isn't just for Python!
 You might be interested in sibling repositories for other languages: